 - Take the initial placement assessment

-- Once you finish the initial assessment, the system will take you to Preparation and Learning Modules: Five modules from basic algebra to pre-calculus that prepares you for the final (proctored) placement test that you are going to take either during your campus visit or online through Honorlock.
+- Once you finish the initial assessment, the system will take you to Preparation and Learning Modules: Five modules from basic algebra to pre-calculus that prepares you for the final (proctored) placement test that you are going to take either during your campus visit or online using LockDown Borowser + Respondus Monitor (webcam).

-- Make sure that you did your initial assessment 48hours before coming to Lincoln campus for testing and also make sure that you spend at least 5hours in learning mode to improve your score and ultimately save time and money.
+- Make sure that you spend at least 10 hours in learning mode to improve your score and ultimately save time and money.

 For more Information about Mathematics Placement assessment at Lincoln University, contact